 Benefit Description You pay Surgical procedures (cont.)
 High Option Standard Option Prosper Notes: We cover the cost of these drugs and devices under the prescription drug benefit (see Section 5(f)).
 See Section 3, How you get care for services that need prior Plan approval.
 Nothing Nothing Nothing, except 20% of our allowance after the deductible for physician services while in an outpatient hospital, ambulatory surgical center, or inpatient Surgical treatment of morbid obesity (bariatric surgery).
-You must: be 18 years of age or older; and have a Body Mass Index (BMI) greater than 40.
+You must: have a Body Mass Index (BMI) greater than 40.
 If your BMI is 35 to 40, bariatric surgery may be covered if the Medical Group authorizes the services in accord with the Medical Group's bariatric surgery referral guidelines.
 The guidelines may require that a significant comorbidity directly related to obesity be present, such as: moderate to severe sleep apnea, hypertension requiring medication, and diabetes; and meet all other bariatric surgery referral guidelines, including but not limited to: nutritional, psychological, medical, and social readiness for surgery, and complete a Medical Group approved pre-surgical educational preparatory program regarding lifestyle changes necessary for long-term bariatric surgery success Nothing Nothing Nothing, except 20% of our allowance after the deductible for physician services while in an outpatient hospital, ambulatory surgical center, or inpatient Notes: You should consult with your physician to determine what is appropriate for you.
 A Plan physician, who is a specialist in bariatric care, must determine that the surgery is medically necessary.
 If you live 50 miles or more from the facility to which you are referred for a covered bariatric surgery, we will reimburse you for certain authorized and documented travel and lodging expenses as follows if: The Medical Group gives you prior written authorization for travel and lodging reimbursement and You send us adequate documentation including receipts.
+Reimbursement benefits are subject to certain limits.
+Please call our Member Services Call Center at 800-464-4000 for more information.